cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```
 This enables the controller to call methods which service the incoming requests.
 This service class makes calls to the database using the `JdbcTemplate` class supplied by Spring.
 It also calls the dao(data access object) class to construct an object representation of the EMP table row.

 `JdbcTemplate` is the central class in Spring's JDBC core package.
 It simplifies the use of JDBC and helps to avoid common errors. `JdbcTemplate` executes core JDBC workflow, leaving application code to provide the SQL and extract results.
 The class also executes SQL queries or updates, initiates iteration over ResultSets, catches JDBC exceptions and translates them to the generic, more informative exception hierarchy defined in the `org.springframework.dao package`.
-In addition when you don't have a Spring managed transactions then the `JdbcTemplate `will also call the `close()` method on the data source Connection to ensure connections are returned to the pool.
+In addition when you don't have a Spring managed transaction then the `JdbcTemplate `will also call the `close()` method on the data source Connection to ensure connections are returned to the pool.

-JdbcTemplate in this example application uses the query and update methods of that class.
-The jdbcTemplate in each case is passed a piece of SQL as a string and any result sets are processed by jdbcTemplate and returned in the appropriate object.
-In the case of the queries using the update method the jdbcTemplate.update returns an integer indicating the number of rows which have been affected by the update.
+Our example application uses the query and update methods of JdbcTemplate class.
+In each case JdbcTemplate is passed a piece of SQL as a string and any result sets are processed by JdbcTemplate and returned in the appropriate object.
+In the case of the queries using the update method the JdbcTemplate.update returns an integer indicating the number of rows which have been affected by the update.

-The service class for this application EmployeeService.java can be viewed [here](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeService.java) in the sample application.
+The service class for this application `EmployeeService.java` can be viewed [here](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeService.java) in the sample application.

 The following snippet of code shows the `JdbcTemplate` being used to query all rows in the employee table